s-achurra/Full-Stack/README.md

 # MeetApp

 [MeetApp][meetapp] is a social site deisgned to bring people together.
-Cloned from the site [MeetUp][meetup], MeetApp users are able to browse, search, create and join groups and events that express their interests.
+Inspired by the site [MeetUp][meetup], MeetApp users are able to browse, search, create and join groups and events that express their interests.

 MeetApp is a project compiled by Stephen Achurra.